williams-jacquelinec/project7/README.md

 * Train your autoencoder on the train split of your digits dataset
 * Plot your training and validation loss per epoch
 * Explain in your jupyter notebook why you chose the hyperparameter values that you did
-* Show an example of your autoencoder accurately reconstrcuting a sinle input value
+* Show an example of your autoencoder accurately reconstructing a single input value

 ## Step 3: Generate your Transcription Factor Classifier